M64GitHub/libtsprites/README.md

 and are called `ascii-sprites` or `ASprite`.
  - `regular strings`: to work with text, another sprite class called `SSprite` (`string sprite`) exists.
-This can be used to place/fade text onto the screen, create spinners (1 chareacter animations), and such.
+This can be used to place/fade text onto the screen, create spinners (1 character animations), and such.

  - `frames`: each sprite can hold multiple shapes of itself: for creating animations, slices, specific color-fading, or different rotations of a moving